ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 </br>

-### `ibmcloud oc nlb-dns rm classic`
+### `ibmcloud oc nlb-dns rm`
 {: #cs_nlb-dns-rm}

-Remove a network load balancer (NLB) IP address from a subdomain.
+Remove a network load balancer IP address from a subdomain.
 If you remove all IPs from a subdomain, the subdomain still exists but no IPs are associated with it. <strong>Note</strong>: You must run this command for each IP address that you want to remove.
 {: shortdesc}

 ```
-ibmcloud oc nlb-dns rm classic --cluster CLUSTER --ip IP --nlb-host SUBDOMAIN [--json] [-s]
+ibmcloud oc nlb-dns rm --cluster CLUSTER --ip IP --nlb-host SUBDOMAIN [--json] [-s]
 ```
 {: pre}